 Walk with a buddy

-If you don’t feel comfortable walking around campus alone, you don’t have to.
-Contact AMS Safewalk and a co-ed team will accompany you to your next destination.
+You don’t have to do that late-night walk from the library alone.
+If you don’t feel comfortable walking around campus by yourself, call AMS Safewalk and a co-ed team will walk with you or drive you to your destination.

 Know the signs of an overdose

-At UBC, in Vancouver, and around North America, a deadly pain killer called fentanyl is being mixed into street and party drugs.
-There was a 79% increase in deaths related to drug overdose between 2015 and 2016.
+At UBC, in Vancouver, and around North America, a deadly painkiller called fentanyl is being mixed into street and party drugs, like ecstasy, methamphetamines, and cocaine.
+In recent years, fentanyl has increased overdose deaths by close to 80%.

 Keep your stuff safe

-Don’t leave valuables like your phone or computer unattended.
+Don’t leave valuables like your phone or computer unattended in libraries and other public spaces.
 It can only take a few seconds for them to disappear.

 If you bike to campus, it’s a good idea to get a steel u-lock for your bike frame and a heavy cable lock for the front wheel.
 Investing in a high-quality lock goes a long way to preventing bike theft.